 What’s more, Adobe lets you synchronize your settings across the entire Creative Suite.
 Using the Bridge app, it's easy to make sure that your vectors and bitmaps handle color consistently.

-When exporting bitmap graphics, Sketch attaches an sRGB profile to the output image by default.
+When exporting, Sketch attaches the document profile to the output image by default.
 The app also has a Save for Web option that removes EXIF metadata and the color profile information:

 Photoshop isn’t the only image editor in town.
 Many folks prefer to use other tools instead of, or in addition to, this well known manipulator of pixels.
 Let’s take a quick look at how a couple of popular alternatives work.